hailex42/configure-ad/README.md

 Restart and log back in as nero.com\labuser.

-In Active Directory Users and Computers (ADUC), create the following OUs:
+In Active Directory Users and Computers (ADUC), create the following Organizaitonal Unit (OU):
 _EMPLOYEES

 _ADMINS